ozayakcan/chat-ai-server/README.md

 ```

 # Replit
 If you want to deploy server on Replit.
-Fork this repl: [https://replit.com/@ozayakcan/chat-ai-server](https://replit.com/@ozayakcan/chat-ai-server)
+Fork this repl: [https://replit.com/@ozayakcan/chat-ai-server](https://replit.com/@ozayakcan/chat-ai-server) and run

 And go to [https://uptimerobot.com/](https://uptimerobot.com/), create an account and add your replit site for monitoring.